Jacques Neefjes

-Jacques (Sjaak) Neefjes (born 8 December 1959) is a Dutch scientist who made breakthroughs in several research disciplines such as immunology, cell biology, chemistry, cancer biology, microbiology, and epidemiology.
+Jacobus Jozef Cornelus Neefjes (born 8 December 1959) is a Dutch scientist who made breakthroughs in several research disciplines such as immunology, cell biology, chemistry, cancer biology, microbiology, and epidemiology.
 He is a professor at the Leiden University Medical Center.
 In 2020 he was one of four winners of the Spinoza Prize.

 Biography

 From 1979 to 1985, Jacques Neefjes studied Chemistry at the Vrije Universiteit Amsterdam.
 Then, he performed his Ph.D. studies at the Division of Cellular Biochemistry, in the Netherlands Cancer Institute (NKI) under the supervision of Prof. Dr. Ploegh in Amsterdam.
 During his thesis, he investigated the Cell Biological Aspect of MHC class I and II molecules.
 He obtained his Ph.D. degree on the 2nd of November 1990 with Cum Laude.

 After his Ph.D., Jacques Neefjes did two post-doctoral visits.
 First, from 1991 to 1992, he visited the laboratory of Drs Benoit and Mathis at the Institut de Chimie Biologique, Strasbourg (France).
 Then, he obtained a 2-year fellowship from the European Molecular Biology Organization (EMBO) to visit the laboratory of Prof. Dr. Hämmerling at the German Cancer Research Center (DKFZ), in Heidelberg (Germany) from 1992 to 1993.
 In 1993, Jacques Neefjes became a staff member of the Division of Cellular Biochemistry at the NKI.
 In 1998, he became head of the division of Tumor Biology.
 From 1999 to 2016, he occupied the position of "Extraordinary professor" at the Leiden University.
 He was the Dean of the Graduate School Oncology Amsterdam (OOA) from 2000 to 2003.

 Since 2016, he is head of the Cell and Chemical Biology department at the Leiden University Medical Center (the Netherlands).